zdiegoramos/shell/README.md

 }
 ```

-This controls when at which [breakpoint](https://tailwindcss.com/docs/responsive-design#overview) the responsive nav moves from the bottom to the top
+This controls at which [breakpoint](https://tailwindcss.com/docs/responsive-design#overview) the responsive nav moves from the bottom to the top

 3. Configure your `<Wireframe>`.